devgeetech/dartigo/README.md

   Dartigo
 </h1>

-Dartigo is a tech blog made using React and Gatsby and based off gatsby-starter-blog.
+Dartigo is a tech blog made using React + Gatsby and based off gatsby-starter-blog.
+Dartigo is hosted on [netlify](https://www.netlify.com/).

+## Contributing

+The community is encouraged to write technical posts and contributing them to the blog.
+The team will be reviewing pull requests and informative posts will be selected and uploaded to Dartigo.

 ## 🎓 Learning Gatsby